 - Eat dark chocolate and cocoa powder.
 Chocolate and cocoa are somewhat refined, but are one of the richest sources of polyphenols.
 Choose dark, bitter chocolate (at least 72% or higher Cacao) and unsweetened cocoa.
 The saturated fat in chocolate should not raise bad cholesterol when consumed in moderation.
 A square or two of dark chocolate after a meal will provide a good source for you.

 - Eat an assortment of nuts.
 Walnuts are powerhouses of dietary polyphenols.
 A handful of walnuts contains antioxidative polyphenols in significant amounts.
 So, whether you have roasted or raw walnuts, they pack a healthy punch.
 Another nut that stands out for its high polyphenol content are pecans.
 Munching on these antioxidant-rich nuts can certainly provide you with a healthy dose of polyphenols.

 - Eat seafood, especially salmon.
 Among the different seafood, fish wins hands down for its high polyphenolic content.
 The pink color of salmon is due to the presence of polyphenols.
 The antioxidant levels vary in different types of fish, but the wild Alaskan salmon displays high antioxidant levels.

 - Shop for produce at the farmers’ market or grow your own.
 Plants raised organically or in more natural conditions can be much higher in polyphenols.
 Plants actually produce polyphenols in order to protect themselves from diseases and pests, especially when grown in less than ideal conditions.
-And then you eat the plants and the polyphenols protect you!
+And then when you eat the plants, the polyphenols protect you!